British Aviation Services: History

 In 1945, Capt A.G.
 Lamplugh, head of the British Aviation Insurance Group, and Air Cdre Griffith J. ("Taffy") Powell, its chief technical officer, persuaded that company's shareholders to establish British Aviation Services as a new company to ferry US-built airliners to their European customers.

 Following British Aviation Services' incorporation in 1946, Powell got in touch with W.S.
-Robinson, chairman of London-based mining company The Zinc Corporation.
+Robinson, chairman of London based mining company Zinc Corporation.
 That meeting resulted in Robinson appointing Powell as the Zinc Corporation's adviser.

 One of Powell's first visits in his new capacity as adviser to the Zinc Corporation took him to Broken Hill, Australia, also known as Silver City.
 This visit resulted in the decision to set up a new air transport operator to serve the mining industry, to be named Silver City.

 Silver City Airways was incorporated on 25 November 1946.
 British Aviation Services became one of the new airline's shareholders, initially taking a 10% stake.
 It took full control of Silver City Airways in 1948, as a result of buying out the other shareholders.
 The decision to become Silver City's sole shareholder coincided with British Aviation Services' strategic move to become an airline operator in its own right under the Britavia name to operate trooping flights.

 Eoin Mekie, a Glaswegian lawyer, became the new chairman of the reorganised British Aviation Services (BAS) Group in 1950.

 In 1953, BAS Group announced its intention to take over Aquila Airways, Britain's last remaining flying boat operator.
 According to BAS's official statement regarding the proposed Aquila takeover, this transaction envisaged the acquisition of Aquila's entire share capital "partly on a cash and partly on a share exchange basis".
 It furthermore entailed the relocation of Aquila's administrative and reservation offices to BAS's central London premises and the continuation of all flying boat operations as a separate entity under Aquila managing director Barry Aikman.
 BAS's official statement moreover foresaw an expansion of flying boat activities and an increase in the associated fleet and facilities as well as additional services to and from Portugal, including Madeira.

 The same year, BAS acquired Lympne-based Air Kruise, an independent airline operating charter and pleasure flights using passenger-configured de Havilland Dragon Rapides and Douglas Dakotas.
 Air Kruise's regular charter flights across the English Channel between Lympne and Le Touquet formed the basis of what would become Silver City's passenger division.